vartikadixit77/Attendance_Management_System_Using_Face_Recognition/README.md

 - To fork the project, click the *Fork* button at the top-right corner of this page on GitHub.
 - If you want to suggest changes or improvements, feel free to open an *issue*.

-Thank you for your interest in contributing! 🚀
+## Thank you for your interest in contributing! 🚀
 ---

-## Thanking Note 🙏
 I would like to thank my mentor, Aditya Ardak, for all the help and guidance during this project.
 Your session was very helpful and full of useful information.
 A big thank you to the team for giving me the opportunity to work on this project and learn so much.

 ---